Deep Fakes in Elections (S.23) - Overview & Analysis

 Other states have faced free speech challenges over similar pieces of legislation.
 Lawmakers will need to be careful when crafting the language to not violate free speech rights.
 This is one of the reasons why the bill only requires the labeling of deep fakes instead of outright banning the practice in elections.

 Additionally, there is a risk that citizens or campaigns may inadvertently violate this law by sharing content on social media that they didn't realize was AI-generated.
-Protections will need to be added to the bill to indemnify innocent actions of those re-sharing content.
+Revisions to the bill do offer some protections for persons who share content they didn't know was AI generated, but it is a "reasonable person" standard that may not be fully inclusive.

-However, these are all solvable problems and some protection for campaigns against deep fake attacks would be welcome.
+However, these are all navigable problems and some protection for campaigns against deep fake attacks would be welcome.

 Current Status: